COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

 The underlying mechanism of a stroke is some event that causes a loss of oxygen, ATP (energy) production and failure of the sodium-potassium pump.
 This causes the charge of neuronal cells to extinguish (depolarize), leading to an influx of calcium into the cell which increases inflammation, acidity and free radical production.
 Ultimately the cell swells and bursts, dying off in the process.
 When a cell dies as a result of ischemic damage, it can trigger other surrounding cells in the area to die off as well and result in varying degrees of neuronal loss.

 When a stroke occurs, it damages the parts of the brain experiencing oxygen deprivation and results in symptoms based on the area being damaged.
-For example, slurred and incoherent speech is a consequence of having a stroke that damaged brain areas that coordinate speech movements, language and comprehension.
-A stroke typically lasts longer than 24hours and may or may not resolve spontaneously without adequate treatment.
+For example, slurred and incoherent speech is a consequence of having a stroke that damages brain areas coordinating speech movements, language and comprehension.
+A stroke typically lasts longer than 24 hours and may or may not resolve spontaneously without adequate treatment.

 Types of Ischemic Events

 Ischemic events or strokes are divided into subtypes depending on how oxygen supply is disrupted and where the problem is localized.

 They can manifest as a result of three main causes that denote three sub-types.
 These include: